smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 It is recommended that you maintain a balance that is a multiple (3-5x) of the minimum balance to account for gas price fluctuations.

 # Registration Completion
-After you register your Upkeep and it has been approved with sufficient funds, the Chainlink Keeper Network will begin to simulate `checkUpkeep` calls and execute your contract's `performUpkeep` function as needed.
+After you register your Upkeep and it is approved with sufficient funds, the Chainlink Keeper Network starts to simulate `checkUpkeep` calls and execute your contract's `performUpkeep` function as needed.

 You have now successfully built and registered a Keeper Compatible contract with the Chainlink Keeper Network.